 If you’re looking for a step-up in accreditation from the 120-hour TEFL course, but still want the flexibility of getting trained in an ultra-convenient way, then this higher level TEFL course certification program is for YOU.

-Our 290 hour TEFL course checks off all those boxes; you’ll get the most comprehensive training out there, including four specializations—teaching young learners, teaching Business English students, as well as training to help students prep for exams like IELTS and TOEIC.
+Our 290 hour TEFL course checks off all those boxes; you’ll get the most comprehensive 168 hour Ofqual level 5 course out there, including four specializations—teaching young learners, teaching Business English students, as well as training to help students prep for exams like IELTS and TOEIC.

-If you’re looking to have leaps and bounds more accreditation than a basic TEFL course, still want the flexibility of getting trained in an ultra-convenient way, AND want to have the pick of jobs available to you post-certification, then the 290 hour TEFL course certification program is for YOU.
+If you’re looking to have leaps and bounds more accreditation than a basic TEFL course, still want the flexibility of getting trained in an ultra-convenient way, AND want to have the pick of jobs available to you post-certification, then the 290 hour TEFL course with level 5 certification included is for YOU.

 If none of those options fit what you’re looking for, you can also try-on shorter TEFL courses OR strengthen your TEFL skills set with specialist modules.
 These can be bought individually as 4 x 30 hour trainings — perfect for improving your resume or opening yourself up to new job opportunities (with higher pay or better compensation).